Safari Tipping Etiquette in Tanzania: Who & How Much?

 The System: The Tip Box

 The Rule: Don't tip individual waiters or cleaners.
-When you use the Tip Box, your tip is shared across the whole team — including the “back of house” crew you may never see: kitchen staff, mechanics, guards, and gardeners.
-These roles matter, and the Tip Box ensures they are rewarded.
+When you use the Tip Box, your tip is split across the whole team — including the back-of-house crew you may never meet: kitchen staff, mechanics, guards, and gardeners.
+Those roles matter just as much as the bartender who poured your sundowner.

 Exception: If you have a personal butler assigned specifically to your tent (common in luxury camps), it's appropriate to tip them separately ($15/day).